Life as a Junior Consultant at The PSC

 I spend the afternoon interviewing colleagues about their experience of how we set up and kick off our client projects at The PSC.
 This is part of an internal strategy piece looking at how we can use great project kick off meetings to maximise impact and staff experience.
 I pick out the common themes and make some slides to present to our Strategy and Client committee next week.
 I finish off my busy week with drinks with colleagues in the communal WeWork area, and begin to unwind for the weekend…

-If Amy’s week sounds like one that you’d enjoy, do take a look at our Careers page.
+If this week sounds like one that you’d enjoy, do take a look at our Careers page.

 Latest News & Insights.